Four Orthodontic Problems Best Corrected Early

 • Chronically pushing the tongue against the back of the teeth

 The American Association of Orthodontists advises parents to take their child for an orthodontic evaluation by age 7 or at the first sign of a problem.
-For example, Dr. Spector can install a device that takes away the pleasant sensation of thumb sucking if ther habit proves difficult to break.
+For example, Dr. Stosich can install a device that takes away the pleasant sensation of thumb sucking if this habit proves difficult to break.

-After stopping the habit that’s causing the teeth to protrude, Dr. Spector may fit your child with a retainer or headgear to correct tshe issue as the teeth grow.
+After stopping the habit that’s causing the teeth to protrude, Dr. Stosich may fit your child with a retainer or headgear to correct the issue as the teeth grow.

 Crossbite